JasonJWilliamsNY/stars-2019/2019-instructors.md

 us to hold this first year of the STARS program without any external funding for supplies and staff time.
-He originally conceived of the idea of holding a dedicated DNALC camp that would serve to support underrepresented students in STEM and embraced the opportunity to collaborate with Professor Carter and her colleagues at Stony Brook U, who were seeking a setting for such an initiative.
+He originally conceived of the idea of holding a dedicated DNALC camp that would serve to support underrepresented students in STEM and embraced the opportunity to collaborate with Professor Carter and her colleagues at Stony Brook University, who were seeking a setting for such an initiative.

 ## Beatrice Toliver
+**Chairperson**, NAACP Long Island ACT-SO (Afro-Academic, Cultural, Technological and Scientific Olympics) Program
 ## Jennie Williams
+**Professor**, Stony Brook University School of Medicine; Director, Inducer (Increasing Diversity in Undergraduate Cancer Biology Education and Research) Program
 ## Judith Berhannan
+**Dean of Admissions**, Stony Brook University
 ## Kamazima Lwiza
+**Professor**, Stony Brook University School of Marine & Atmospheric Sciences
 ## Michael Lake
+**Academic Research Director**, Half Hollow Hills School District, Suffolk County
 ## Robert Hoyte
+**Distinguished Teaching Professor**, SUNY Old Westbury